Kingmoballs/CorporateTreasuryPlatform/docs/architecture-and-security.md

 - Passwords are stored as hashes, never plaintext.
 - JWT access tokens are short-lived.
-- Refresh tokens are stored as revocable sessions and rotate during refresh.
+- Refresh tokens are stored server-side as hashes, delivered only through Secure, HttpOnly cookies, and rotate during refresh.
+- Browser clients keep access tokens in memory and never store refresh-token values.
 - Reuse of a rotated refresh token is treated as a security event.
 - Users can view and revoke their sessions, sign out everywhere,